 In fact, a study conducted by the American Cancer Society found that people who sat for more than 6 hours per day increased their risk of death over the next 15 years by 40 percent compared to those who sat for less than 3 hours per day.

 Translation: move or you’re killing yourself!

-Adding more bouts of movement into your day will safeguard your health and help increase your daily energy expenditure.
+Adding more bouts of movement into your day will safeguard your health and make losing weight with PCOS a bit easier.